Athletico stops at Estudiantes and leaves open decision in Libertadores; analysis | athletico-pr

 Athletico stayed in a goalless draw against students on Thursday, at Arena da Baixada, for the first leg, and left the Libertadores quarter-finals open.

 The return match is scheduled for Thursday, August 11, at 9:30 pm, at Jorge Luís Hirschi, in La Plata, Argentina.
-The winner of the match picks Atlético-MG or Palmeiras in the semifinals.
+The winner of the match takes on Atlético-MG or Palmeiras in the semifinals.

 The Hurricane pressed, especially in the final stage, but could not take advantage.
 The Atletico team had a penalty and a goal disallowed by the referee, one in each half, both after VAR intervened in the plays.